- 4-in-1 screwdriver

 Move the thermostat setting to “heat.”A furnace can be intimidating—especially when the heat won’t turn on.
 However, there is good news from furnace repair pros.
 Roughly a quarter of all service calls could be avoided with easy furnace fixes that cost little or nothing.
 In this article, we’ll focus on the common furnace troubleshooting culprits and show you what to do about furnace problems.

-Before you assume you have a furnace problem, check the thermostat to make sure it’s actually telling the furnace to come on.
-Thermostats, especially programmable ones, cann be complicated, and the more options a thermostat has, the more that can go wrong.
+Before you assume you have a furnace problem, do some furnace troubleshooting and check the thermostat to make sure it’s actually telling the furnace to come on.
+Thermostats, especially programmable ones, can be complicated, and the more options a thermostat has, the more that can go wrong.